Medically reviewed on Feb 16, 2019

 Use: Labeled Indications

-Retinal dystrophy: Treatment of patients with confirmed biallelic RPE65 mutation-associated retinal dystrophy
+Retinal dystrophy: Treatment of confirmed biallelic RPE65 mutation-associated retinal dystrophy

 There are no contraindications listed in the manufacturer's labeling